-From commercial plazas to luxury homes, the popularity of custom fabricated metal artwork, canopy’s, statues, and other metal decorative elements, is growing faster than ever.
-Custom architectural fabrication of metal sculptures, as well as architectural designs really come to life at VeriForm, as we work closely with engineering and design firms to help translate concepts into reality.
+From commercial plazas to luxury homes, the popularity of custom fabricated metal artwork, canopies, statues, and other metal decorative elements, are growing faster than ever.
+Custom architectural fabrication of metal sculptures, as well as architectural designs, really come to life at VeriForm as we work closely with engineering and design firms to help translate concepts into reality.

 Your Custom Architectural Fabrication Experts